 1. Build rapport

-It is unlikely that a decision-maker will give you licence to ask anything if you haven’t built up some form of rapport.
+It is unlikely that a decision-maker will give you a license to ask anything if you haven’t built up some form of rapport.
 And that’s from the very first words that come out of your mouth when the prospect answers the phone.
 That means avoiding classic telesales speak like “how are you today” or “Hello Mr Jones, I’m calling from GSA and we are manufacturers and suppliers of cleaning products and I’m calling to introduce my company to you.”
-The key is to engage and to sound friendly, authoritative, professional and consultative.
+The key is to engage and to sound friendly, authoritative, professional, and consultative.
 Don’t over-sell.
 Don’t talk too much from the start and try to engage in a two-way discussion rather than a one-way sales pitch.
 Using this strategy, you’re less likely to get roadblock objections thrown at you and you’re more likely to be able to discuss and anticipate those objections before they arise.

 2. Ask Good Questions

 Throughout an effective telemarketing call, the caller intersperses relevant information with pertinent and timely questions.
 It is important to ask a good blend of open questions to unearth information and closed questions for qualification.
 But take care that it doesn’t come across like an interrogation or a survey.

 Effective questioning techniques are particularly relevant when the prospect has stated his or her objection.
 The key is to remain calm, don’t jump in, over-react, or even more fatally, over-pitch.
 Rather, pause and take a little time to ask questions to clarify the objection.
 This not only shows that you are interested in the prospect, but it also gives more information and time with which to respond and ultimately move towards the objective.

 Maybe it is obvious but telemarketing and listening skills go together.
 It’s not so much about having the gift of the gab.
 It’s more about the gift of listening and understanding that wins out in the end.